Skip to main content

 Subtest 2: Mathematics, Science, and Technology/Engineering (278)

-Pie chart of approximate test weighting.
+Pie chart of approximate test weighting outlined in the table below.

 Subtest 2: Mathematics, Science, and Technology/Engineering weighting by number of questions per subarea.